 Differently Engineered Bowls

-The main reason a traditional gravity toilet cannot be converted into a pressure-assist toilet is that the two technologies use differently engineered bowl.
+The main reason a traditional gravity toilet cannot be converted into a pressure-assisted toilet is that the two technologies use differently engineered bowl.
 The passageways from the tank to the bowl and the bowl's rim holes on a gravity toilet are designed to properly transport the water dropping down from the tank.

 These two tank designs are not interchangeable.
-In a gravity toilet, the water is held within the toilet tank itself, unlike in a pressure-assist model, which contains a smaller tank within the outer toilet tank.
+In a gravity toilet, the water is held within the toilet tank itself, unlike in a pressure-assisted model, which contains a smaller compression tank within the outer toilet tank.

 The Flushing Components

 A gravity toilet uses a fill valve, that comes on when the toilet is flushed and the tank water level drops past a certain point.
 When the water level reaches a predetermined level, it shuts off.
 A flush valve usually operates by opening a flapper, which allows the tank water to simply flow out of the tank.

-The only way to change the flushing components in a toilet tank with pressure-assist components is if the toilet is already a pressure-assist toilet.
-In this scenario, Flushmate offers a change-out kit, which allows you to upgrade the flushing system in your pressure-assisted toilet to Flushmate pressure-assisted components.
+The only way to change the flushing components in a toilet tank with pressure-assisted components is if the toilet is already a pressure-assisted toilet.
+In this scenario, Flushmate offers a kit that allows you to upgrade the flushing system in your pressure-assisted toilet to Flushmate pressure-assisted components.

 This change-out kit works only on a specific selection of tanks from other pressure-assisted toilets.
 According to Flushmate, its pressure-assisted system cannot be retrofitted into a standard, gravity-fed toilet.